Siamese Cat Breed: Size, Health, Price & Personality

 Diet and Nutrition

 A balanced diet consisting of high-quality dry or wet cat food is recommended.
 Some owners opt for raw or natural diets after consulting with a veterinarian.
+They require a protein-rich diet with essential fatty acids for coat health.
+Avoid excessive carbohydrates.
+Foods to avoid include chocolate, onions, garlic, alcohol, and excessive dairy.
+Adult Siamese cats typically require two to three meals daily, with portion sizes based on their weight and activity level.

 Health and Common Medical Issues

 Siamese cats are prone to genetic health conditions such as progressive retinal atrophy (PRA), respiratory issues, and heart diseases like hypertrophic cardiomyopathy.
+They may also develop gastrointestinal sensitivities and dental problems.
+Their average lifespan is between 12 to 20 years with proper care.
+Routine veterinary care includes vaccinations, regular health check-ups, and parasite prevention.

 Read More: Khao Manee Cat